 Pregnancy in autoimmune connective tissue disorders

-- The risk of fetal loss is much higher than in the general population and this is particularly marked in those with systemic lupus erythematosus (SLE) or a component of the disease in their connective tissue disease disorder.
+- The risk of fetal loss is much higher than in the general population and this is particularly marked in those with SLE or a component of the disease in their connective tissue disease disorder.

-- The highest risk of all comes with those with antiphospholipid antibodies, and the problem of pregnancy is discussed in the separate Antiphospholipid Syndrome article.
+- The highest risk of all comes with those with antiphospholipid antibodies, and the problem of pregnancy is discussed in the separate article on Antiphospholipid Syndrome.
 Not only is there a high incidence of miscarriage in the first trimester, but there is a significant risk of intrauterine death in the second and third trimesters.

 In women with SLE the acronym 'PATH' represents: